High-speed rail in Latvia

 The project will be financed by the budget of Latvia (50%) and by the European Union TEN-T budget, Structural and Cohesion Funds provided to the EU New Member States.

 Railways currently have a low number of passengers along the north-south route in Latvia.
 If the north-south going railways are converted to standard gauge, the west-east railways are still not likely to be converted, since they are used for freight and passenger trains to Russia and Belarus.

-There is also a consideration to build a new west-east high-speed railway Riga–Moscow.
+There was also a consideration to build a new west-east high-speed railway Riga–Moscow.